ngozzi/epydemix/README.md

 ## Quick Start

-Once installed, you can start using **Epydemix** in your Python scripts or Jupyter notebooks.
+Once installed, you can start using **epydemix** in your Python scripts or Jupyter notebooks.
 Below an example to get started.

 ### Example: Creating and running a simple SIR model